shayes20/ECEN-522R-Final-Project/writeups/hidden-data-p1.md

 ```
 *Figure 6: Result of running Python script.*

 Running the Python script provides the result seen in Figure 6.
-Congradulations, you have solved the challenge!
+Congratulations, you have solved the challenge!
 The flag/answer to this challenge is `byuctf{usb_d4t4_1s_s0_c00l}`.